 Japanese Knotweed is a major problem throughout the UK.
 Invasive and difficult to get rid of, if your home or land becomes infested with this plant it can damage and devalue your property.

 We are experts at Japanese Knotweed removal, a company with a proven track record, with over 20 years working on commercial as well as domestic properties.

 Rhizome removal is for those who want their knotweed problem gone and gone for good.
 We use tried and tested methods with insurance backed guarantees.
 After assessing the problem, we’ll be able to recommend the solution that is best suited to you and your property.

 Environet's Japanese knotweed eradication has proved to be highly effective on our development sites.
 Thank you for your excellent service, fast response and professional consultancy support.

 Nigel Tompsett, Commercial Director - Berkeley Group PLC

-There a several options when it comes to effective control or removal of Japanese Knotweed, all of which come with our 5-10 year guarantee, which is insurance-backed by a syndicate at Lloyds.
+There a several options when it comes to effective control or removal of Japanese Knotweed, all of which come with our 5-10 year guarantee, which is insurance-backed by an "AA-" rated insurer.

 - Dig and Dump – Physical removal of all Japanese Knotweed and associated infected soil to licensed disposal sites.

 - Herbicide Treatment – there are a range of different herbicides and application methods depending on your situation.